 This by itself isn’t such a bad thing and certain circumstances dictate that USAP serve an important role for society, but what we have nowadays is runaway USAPs.
 There are too many of them, too many secrets and it’s quite obvious that this is the case.
 Many things are placed under the seal of National Security that shouldn’t be; technology is suppressed under National Security; life giving discoveries are placed under National Security and corporations use National Security to help maintain their monopoly.
 Enough is a enough; the motives being used to keep these programs a secret are mostly from a selfish and greedy mentality.

 Most Americans, better yet; most the people of the world feel this within them without even any proof or facts backing this belief.
 This is why we see the lack of trust and discontent with governments.
-It’s because we know deep down that there is something seriously wring with the way things are setup.
+It’s because we know deep down that there is something seriously wrong with the way things.
 So of course people rebel against the system; it’s perfectly natural.
 Unfortunately for us; most the time this rebellion is directed towards the governments of the world; which by the way really have a small part in what is going on.
 It’s the Military and Corporations that we should focus on.

 These USAPs need to be disclosed, no partial disclosure will work either.
 If you in the MIC think you can get away with this; well all I can say is “Good luck” because even if you move forward with your partial disclosure; it will act as an catalyst to bring the remaining secrets to the surface.